CPqD/ofdissector/README.md

 ofdissector
 ===========

-Wireshark dissectors for OpenFlow 1.1+
+Wireshark dissectors for OpenFlow 1.1 and 1.2

 Build/Install
 =============